mgechev/angularjs-in-patterns/README.md

 }
 http.send(params);
 ```
-But if we want to post this data using the AngularJS' `$http` service we can:
+But if we want to post this data using the Angular 1' `$http` service we can:

 ```JavaScript
 $http({